DandyDo/smartbrain/README.md

 # [SmartBrain](https://dandydo.github.io/smartbrain) Facial Recognition

-A React.js project that detects any faces in an image.
+A React.js (front-end) project that detects any faces in an image.
 Just send it the image link and let the facial recognition AI detect anyone's face.

+Note: You can check the front-end of this project [here](https://github.com/DandyDo/smartbrain-api).

 ### Deploying to gh-pages (for any new React.js projects)